cometbft/cometbft/docs/data-companion/grpc.md

 # Fetching data from the node

 One of the most important steps to create a Data Companion service is to extract the necessary data from the node.
-Fortunately, CometBFT provides gRPC endpoints that allows you to fetch the data, such as `version`, `block` and `block results`.
+Fortunately, CometBFT provides gRPC endpoints that allow you to fetch the data, such as `version`, `block` and `block results`.

 This documentation aims to provide a detailed explanation of CometBFT's gRPC services that can be used to retrieve